prefixFelix/FernoPy/README.md

 - Written in MicroPython
 - **[Protocol documentation](PROTOCOL.md)**

-> :information_source: Only the basic control of devices is supported (up / down / stop).
+>ℹ️ Only the basic control of devices is supported (up / down / stop).
 If you want to program devices please use: [tronferno-mcu](https://github.com/zwiebert/tronferno-mcu)

 ## Overview